pedrodude/would-have-been-cool-in-the-80s/README.md

 streamtitle="" #Optional.
 If you set it, it will display a subtitle in a contrasting color (adjustable within the CSS) on the individual page. timeless = "false" #Optional.
 If you set it, it will determine whether the post displays date features (displaying a date on the post summary on the index page, date in the page title).
-Changing the value to true suppresses all of these features, with the exception of the last modified date shown by the pedrolastmod parameter draft=true pedrolastmod="YYYYMMDD" #Optional.
+Changing the value to true suppresses all of these features, with the exception of the last modified date shown by the pedrolastmod parameter draft=true coolinthe80slastmod="YYYYMMDD" #Optional.
 If you set it, it will display a Last Modified Date under the footer.
 This is not automated at all, nor formatted, but simply provides a basic ability to indicate that the creation date differs from the modified date.
 If left unchanged, it will display the created date.
 +++

 LOREM IPSUM PAGE CONTENT GOES HERE